 The US is known to have carried out 37 airstrikes against AQAP in Yemen so far this year: one in January, six in March, six more in April, nine in May, two in June, one in July, five in August, two in September, four in October, and one so far this month.
 Other recent airstrikes are believed to have been carried out by the US also, but little evidence has emerged to directly link the attacks to the US.

-Since December 2009, the CIA and the US military's Joint Special Operations Command are known to have conducted at least 51 air and missile strikes inside Yemen, including last night's strike.
-[For more information on the US airstrikes in Yemen, see LWJ report, Charting the data for US air strikes in Yemen, 2002 - 2012.]
+Since December 2009, the CIA and the US military’s Joint Special Operations Command are known to have conducted at least 51 air and missile strikes inside Yemen, including last night’s strike.

 The pace of the US airstrikes increased as AQAP and its political front, Ansar al Sharia, took over vast areas of southern Yemen starting at the end of May 2011.
 AQAP seized control of the cities and towns of Zinjibar, Al Koud, Jaar, and Shaqra in Abyan province, and Azzan in Shabwa province.